go to DLTK's Homepage

-DLTK's Holiday Activities for Kids
+DLTK's Holiday Crafts for Kids

 About Father's Day

 Father's Day is celebrated in a variety of ways (many of which are similar to mother's day celebrations).
 Cards, hand made gifts, breakfast in bed and best behaviour for a WHOLE day ;-) are all ways that children show their dads how much they care.
-DLTK's Father's Day section has a wide variety of crafts, coloring pages, printable cards and recipes to make Father's Day extra special.
+DLTK's Father's Day Activities has a wide variety of crafts, coloring pages, printable cards and recipes to make Father's Day extra special.

 A great way to add to the celebration is to prepare a song for dad on Father's day (moms get those video cameras ready!).
-Mary Flynn from Songs4Teachers has kindly provided us with a number of choices, sung to familiar tunes
+Mary Flynn from Songs4Teachers has kindly provided us with a number of choices, sung to familiar tunes.

-Songs Set 1: D-A-D-D-Y & Baseball with my Dad
+- Songs Set 1: D-A-D-D-Y & Baseball with my Dad

 Father's Day at Sunday School